Tazria

 Already in the early 2nd millennium B.C.E., people knew that diseases were contagious, and fear of contagion plays a key role in the Torah’s laws regarding the skin ailment, tzaraʿat.
 What does this mean for understanding other kinds of tum’ah?

 A child’s mother remains impure for forty days after the birth of a boy and eighty days after a girl.
-A comparison of this procedure with similar ones in Hittite birth rituals suggests that this gender-based differentiation may serve as a kind of ritual announcement of the child’s gender.
+A comparison of this procedure with similar ones in Hittite birth rituals suggests that this gender-based differentiation serves as a kind of ritual announcement of the child’s gender.

 A look at traditional attempts to make sense of a scribal error; does the LXX have the original version?